Alcohol Rehab: How Outpatient Treatment Can Support Your Recovery

 • Continuing Therapy: Many individuals benefit from ongoing therapy sessions, either one-on-one or in a group setting.

-• Building Healthy Habits: Staying sober requires adopting new, healthy habits like regular exercise, mindfulness, and stress management techniques.
+• Building Healthy Habits: Staying sober requires adopting new, healthy habits such as regular exercise, mindfulness, and stress management techniques.

 Conclusion: Start Your Recovery with Dilworth Center’s Outpatient Alcohol Rehab